astroDimitrios/git-working-practices/episodes/04-review.md

 In this section we will explore how to properly review code and suggest changes if necessary.
+We will continue to work in pairs.
-Head back to your own `weather` repository.
+The Owner should navigate back to their own `weather` repository.
 You should see an open PR from your Collaborator.

 ## Reviewing Changes

-Make sure you are on the PR your Collaborator has opened on the repository you own.
+As the Owner make sure you are on the PR your Collaborator has opened on your repository.

 You can add general science and code review comments in the **Conversation** tab.